 At Least One Hospital Accredited by Joint Commission?
 Yes

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Cons: The tornado risk is 75% higher than the national average.

-Notes: Matthews has more than doubled in size during the last decade or two, and traffic congestion along Route 74 (Independence Boulevard) through town is particularly bad.
+Notes: Matthews has grown 7% during the last decade, and home prices have increased 19% since last year.
+Traffic congestion along Route 74 (Independence Boulevard) through town is particularly bad.
 The Levine Senior Center has a good menu of activities and services.

 Recommended as a Retirement Spot?
 Yes